Photograph by Shiyu Zhuang

 the one that says, "no one you love is dying"

-we both knew it wasn't true
+we knew it wasn't true

 but I read it as though it was